 - Remove the bad – Get rid of anything that negatively impacts the environment of your gastrointestinal tracts, such as toxins and inflammatory foods, as well as intestinal infections, such as SIBO and yeast overgrowth.

-- Restore what’s missing — Add HCL and digestive enzymes to your daily regimen to help support digestion and nutrient absorption.
+- Restore what’s missing — Add Gut Restore with Betaine and HCL and digestive enzymes to your daily regimen to help support digestion and nutrient absorption.

 - Reinoculate with healthy bacteria — Restore beneficial bacteria with a probiotic supplement to re-establish a healthy balance of bacteria to heal your gut.